edenamir/firemark/README.md

 Each type can have differente opacity, text size and fonts.\
 After each change clicking the preview image button will display an example of the watermark on the image
-## Importent notes
+## Important notes
-1. Single watermark and number of copies is geater than 1- the example text on the display will be the text in Enter Text entry.
-2. All fileds of the menu must be filled in order for the app to work proparly
+1. All fileds of the menu must be filled in order for the app to work proparly
-3. When saving more than one copy, the name of the files will be #chosen_name where # start with 0 up to number of copies\
+2. When saving more than one copy, the name of the files will be #chosen_name where # start with 0 up to number of copies\
 Ex: 0new_image.png
 ## Known issues
 1. Only two fonts are availble